Birth Father Rights in Kentucky

 “Does the birth father have to agree to adoption?
 What if he disagrees with my adoption decision?”

 You can find more answers to questions about birth father rights in Kentucky adoptions below.
-For any other questions you may have, call 1-800-ADOPTION for free adoption information with no obligation now.

-No two situations are exactly alike, and your individual circumstances and relationship status will change how we move forward with an adoption in Kentucky.
+No two situations are exactly alike, and your individual circumstances and relationship status will change how we move forward with adoption in Kentucky.
 But in the past, American Adoptions has successfully completed adoptions with birth mothers who were:

 Married to the father of the baby they placed for adoption